dockerian/poetry/blog/poetry-study.md

 - **pitch**: sound going up and down; the degree of highness or lowness of a tone.

+* poetic **cadence** /ˈkādns/: the natural rhythm and flow of spoken language, including the rise and fall of pitch; less formal than meter and relates to how a line or phrase sounds, much like musical phrasing or natural speech patterns.【韵律】

 * poetic **foot**
   > in English, poetic feet are limited to six: iamb; trochee; spondee; dactyl; anapest; and pyrrhic.
 (The last is sometimes disputed.)